Chevalier, Tracy: *1962

 • Mason, Bobbie Ann: In Country, 1985, ~240pp

 - Both novels explore how unresolved trauma and historical events affect future generations, often in deeply personal and psychological ways.
-They chart the emotional and intellectual growth of women as they confront truths that have long been hidden or ignored.
+They chart the emotional and intellectual growth of their female protagonists as they confront truths that have long been hidden or ignored.

 • List of general discussion questions on Identity (pdf)